Mr-Brick1/Mr-Brick1/README.md

 </p>

 About Me :
-* 👩‍💻 I am a Junior Java / Mobile(Android) Developer!
+* 👩‍💻 I am a Android Developer!
+* 📫 Also I know C++, Java, C#, Python, JavaScript and discover other languages and technologies!
 * ⚡ In my free time, I solve problems on CodeWars and read tech articles!!

 ### 🛠️ Technology & Skills